nmccloskey/DIAAD/README.md

    - Code through stratum numbers 1 & 2
    - Evaluate reliability
-   - Work through number 3 if poor agreement
+   - Work through further strata if agreement is poor

 - If POWERS coding tables exist in the input folder, labeled versions with `stratum_no` will also be written.